The-Knights-of-Ni/FreightFrenzy/FTC-readme.md

     * See section 3 of the [TI I2C spec](https://www.ti.com/lit/an/slva704/slva704.pdf)
     * Calling these new methods when using Modern Robotics hardware will result in an UnsupportedOperationException
 * Changes VuforiaLocalizer `close()` method to be public
-* Adds support for TensorFlow v2 object detection models.
+* Adds support for TensorFlow v2 object2 detection models.
 * Reduces ambiguity of the Self Inspect language and graphics.
 * OnBotJava now warns about potentially unintended file overwrites
 * Improves behavior of the Wi-Fi band and channel selector on the Manage webpage.